10 Most Haunted Lighthouses in the U.S.

 Find boat rentals from San Francisco, CA

-4. Point Lookout Lighthouse
+4. Point Lookout Lighthouse, Washington, D.C.

 Point Lookout Lighthouse, which dates to 1830, has such a history of abnormal activity that the official Maryland Department of Natural Resources website references it.
 The description clarifies that Point Lookout has “the most grisly history of any of the state’s parks,” having imprisoned people during the Civil War when as many as 8,000 Confederates died there.
 A parapsychology team investigated a couple of decades ago and recorded 24 voices in the building.
 Some people have reported seeing the specter of Ann Davis, wife of the first lightkeeper.